 8. Zone 6b

-The warmest zone in Montana, 6b, is represented by the brightest yellow color on our map above.
+The warmest zone in Montana, 6b, is represented by the brightest yellow on our map above.
 It covers only a tiny area in the extreme northwest of the state, with average annual minimum temperatures between -5°F to 0°F (-20.6°C to -17.8°C).
 The town of Heron falls within this zone, making it one of the mildest areas in Montana for plant hardiness.

 Planting Zones in Montana with Cities

-Planting Zones in Montana | Temp Range (°F) | Cities |
+| Planting Zones in Montana | Temp Range (°F) | Cities |

-5a | -20 to -15 | Absarokee, Acton, Alder, Anaconda, Basin, Bearcreek, Belfry, Belgrade, Big Timber, Billings, Boulder, Boyd, Bozeman, Bridger, Busby, Butte, Cameron, Cardwell, Clyde Park, Colstrip, Columbia Falls, Columbus, Condon, Coram, Decker, Dell, Dillon, Divide, East Helena, Edgar, Emigrant, Ennis, Essex, Eureka, Fishtail, Fortine, Fromberg, Gallatin Gateway, Greycliff, Hall, Harrison, Helena, Helmville, Jackson, Joliet, Lake Mc Donald, Lame Deer, Laurel, Lima, Livingston, Lodge Grass, Manhattan, Mc Allister, Mc Leod, Melrose, Norris, Nye, Olney, Otter, Ovando, Park City, Philipsburg, Polaris, Polebridge, Pony, Pray, Pryor, Red Lodge, Reed Point, Roberts, Roscoe, Saint Xavier, Seeley Lake, Sheridan, Silver Star, Springdale, Stryker, Sula, Three Forks, Toston, Trego, Twin Bridges, Virginia City, West Glacier, Whitefish, Whitehall, Willow Creek, Winston, Wisdom, Wise River, Yellowtail |
+| 5a | -20 to -15 | Absarokee, Acton, Alder, Anaconda, Basin, Bearcreek, Belfry, Belgrade, Big Timber, Billings, Boulder, Boyd, Bozeman, Bridger, Busby, Butte, Cameron, Cardwell, Clyde Park, Colstrip, Columbia Falls, Columbus, Condon, Coram, Decker, Dell, Dillon, Divide, East Helena, Edgar, Emigrant, Ennis, Essex, Eureka, Fishtail, Fortine, Fromberg, Gallatin Gateway, Greycliff, Hall, Harrison, Helena, Helmville, Jackson, Joliet, Lake Mc Donald, Lame Deer, Laurel, Lima, Livingston, Lodge Grass, Manhattan, Mc Allister, Mc Leod, Melrose, Norris, Nye, Olney, Otter, Ovando, Park City, Philipsburg, Polaris, Polebridge, Pony, Pray, Pryor, Red Lodge, Reed Point, Roberts, Roscoe, Saint Xavier, Seeley Lake, Sheridan, Silver Star, Springdale, Stryker, Sula, Three Forks, Toston, Trego, Twin Bridges, Virginia City, West Glacier, Whitefish, Whitehall, Willow Creek, Winston, Wisdom, Wise River, Yellowtail |

-4b | -25 to -20 | Alzada, Ashland, Augusta, Avon, Babb, Baker, Ballantine, Belt, Biddle, Big Sky, Bighorn, Birney, Black Eagle, Boyes, Broadus, Broadview, Brusett, Buffalo, Butte, Bynum, Canyon Creek, Capitol, Cascade, Choteau, Clancy, Coffee Creek, Cooke City, Crow Agency, Custer, Deer Lodge, Denton, Dupuyer, East Glacier Park, Ekalaka, Elliston, Fairfield, Floweree, Forestgrove, Forsyth, Fort Harrison, Fort Shaw, Gardiner, Garrison, Garryowen, Geraldine, Geyser, Glen, Gold Creek, Grass Range, Great Falls, Hammond, Hardin, Harlowton, Hays, Heart Butte, Helena, Highwood, Hilger, Hobson, Huntley, Hysham, Ingomar, Jefferson City, Judith Gap, Lavina, Lewistown, Lincoln, Lindsay, Lloyd, Marion, Martinsdale, Marysville, Melstone, Melville, Miles City, Moccasin, Molt, Monarch, Moore, Mosby, Musselshell, Neihart, Olive, Pendroy, Pompeys Pillar, Powderville, Power, Ramsay, Rapelje, Raynesford, Ringling, Rosebud, Roundup, Roy, Ryegate, Sand Coulee, Sand Springs, Sanders, Shawmut, Shepherd, Simms, Stanford, Stockett, Sumatra, Teigen, Townsend, Two Dot, Valier, Volborg, Warm Springs, West Yellowstone, White Sulphur Springs, Willard, Wilsall, Winifred, Winnett, Wolf Creek, Worden, Wyola, Zortman |
+| 4b | -25 to -20 | Alzada, Ashland, Augusta, Avon, Babb, Baker, Ballantine, Belt, Biddle, Big Sky, Bighorn, Birney, Black Eagle, Boyes, Broadus, Broadview, Brusett, Buffalo, Butte, Bynum, Canyon Creek, Capitol, Cascade, Choteau, Clancy, Coffee Creek, Cooke City, Crow Agency, Custer, Deer Lodge, Denton, Dupuyer, East Glacier Park, Ekalaka, Elliston, Fairfield, Floweree, Forestgrove, Forsyth, Fort Harrison, Fort Shaw, Gardiner, Garrison, Garryowen, Geraldine, Geyser, Glen, Gold Creek, Grass Range, Great Falls, Hammond, Hardin, Harlowton, Hays, Heart Butte, Helena, Highwood, Hilger, Hobson, Huntley, Hysham, Ingomar, Jefferson City, Judith Gap, Lavina, Lewistown, Lincoln, Lindsay, Lloyd, Marion, Martinsdale, Marysville, Melstone, Melville, Miles City, Moccasin, Molt, Monarch, Moore, Mosby, Musselshell, Neihart, Olive, Pendroy, Pompeys Pillar, Powderville, Power, Ramsay, Rapelje, Raynesford, Ringling, Rosebud, Roundup, Roy, Ryegate, Sand Coulee, Sand Springs, Sanders, Shawmut, Shepherd, Simms, Stanford, Stockett, Sumatra, Teigen, Townsend, Two Dot, Valier, Volborg, Warm Springs, West Yellowstone, White Sulphur Springs, Willard, Wilsall, Winifred, Winnett, Wolf Creek, Worden, Wyola, Zortman |

-4a | -30 to -25 | Angela, Bainville, Big Sandy, Bloomfield, Box Elder, Brady, Brockton, Brockway, Browning, Butte, Carter, Chester, Circle, Cohagen, Conrad, Crane, Culbertson, Cut Bank, Dodson, Dutton, Ethridge, Fairview, Fallon, Flaxville, Fort Benton, Fort Peck, Frazer, Froid, Galata, Glasgow, Glendive, Harlem, Hathaway, Hingham, Hogeland, Inverness, Ismay, Joplin, Jordan, Kevin, Kinsey, Kremlin, Lambert, Ledger, Loma, Lothair, Malta, Nashua, Oilmont, Plevna, Poplar, Raymond, Richey, Saint Marie, Savage, Shelby, Sidney, Silver Gate, Sun River, Sunburst, Sweet Grass, Terry, Turner, Ulm, Vandalia, Vaughn, Vida, Whitlash, Wibaux, Wolf Point |
+| 4a | -30 to -25 | Angela, Bainville, Big Sandy, Bloomfield, Box Elder, Brady, Brockton, Brockway, Browning, Butte, Carter, Chester, Circle, Cohagen, Conrad, Crane, Culbertson, Cut Bank, Dodson, Dutton, Ethridge, Fairview, Fallon, Flaxville, Fort Benton, Fort Peck, Frazer, Froid, Galata, Glasgow, Glendive, Harlem, Hathaway, Hingham, Hogeland, Inverness, Ismay, Joplin, Jordan, Kevin, Kinsey, Kremlin, Lambert, Ledger, Loma, Lothair, Malta, Nashua, Oilmont, Plevna, Poplar, Raymond, Richey, Saint Marie, Savage, Shelby, Sidney, Silver Gate, Sun River, Sunburst, Sweet Grass, Terry, Turner, Ulm, Vandalia, Vaughn, Vida, Whitlash, Wibaux, Wolf Point |

-3b | -35 to -30 | Antelope, Chinook, Dagmar, Gildford, Glentana, Havre, Hinsdale, Homestead, Larslan, Loring, Medicine Lake, Opheim, Outlook, Peerless, Plentywood, Redstone, Reserve, Richland, Rudyard, Saco, Scobey, Westby, Whitetail, Whitewater, Zurich |
+| 3b | -35 to -30 | Antelope, Chinook, Dagmar, Gildford, Glentana, Havre, Hinsdale, Homestead, Larslan, Loring, Medicine Lake, Opheim, Outlook, Peerless, Plentywood, Redstone, Reserve, Richland, Rudyard, Saco, Scobey, Westby, Whitetail, Whitewater, Zurich |

-5b | -15 to -10 | Alberton, Arlee, Bigfork, Bonner, Clinton, Conner, Corvallis, Darby, Drummond, Florence, Grantsdale, Hamilton, Hungry Horse, Huson, Kalispell, Kila, Lolo, Martin City, Milltown, Missoula, Pinesdale, Rexford, Stevensville, Victor |
+| 5b | -15 to -10 | Alberton, Arlee, Bigfork, Bonner, Clinton, Conner, Corvallis, Darby, Drummond, Florence, Grantsdale, Hamilton, Hungry Horse, Huson, Kalispell, Kila, Lolo, Martin City, Milltown, Missoula, Pinesdale, Rexford, Stevensville, Victor |

-6a | -10 to -5 | Big Arm, Charlo, Dayton, De Borgia, Dixon, Elmo, Frenchtown, Haugan, Hot Springs, Lakeside, Libby, Lonepine, Missoula, Noxon, Pablo, Paradise, Plains, Polson, Proctor, Ravalli, Rollins, Ronan, Saint Ignatius, Saint Regis, Saltese, Somers, Superior, Thompson Falls, Trout Creek, Troy |
+| 6a | -10 to -5 | Big Arm, Charlo, Dayton, De Borgia, Dixon, Elmo, Frenchtown, Haugan, Hot Springs, Lakeside, Libby, Lonepine, Missoula, Noxon, Pablo, Paradise, Plains, Polson, Proctor, Ravalli, Rollins, Ronan, Saint Ignatius, Saint Regis, Saltese, Somers, Superior, Thompson Falls, Trout Creek, Troy |

-6b | -5 to 0 | Heron |
+| 6b | -5 to 0 | Heron |

 Geography influence on Montana’s planting zones?

 Montana’s US plant hardiness zones are directly impacted by its geography.
 In the eastern plains, colder zones (3a to 4a) dominate due to exposure to Arctic air masses and lack of mountainous protection.
-The central region, with its mix of plains and mountains, have milder zones (4b to 5a).
+The central region, with its mix of plains and mountains, has milder zones (4b to 5a).
 Western Montana, sheltered by mountain ranges, experiences the mildest climates, with zones 5b to 6b in lower elevations and valleys.